Sticktron/g0blin/README.md

 | mobile | alpine   |

-## issues that are being worked on
+## major issues

 - Touch ID does not work in App Store apps while in jailbroken mode
-- support for all compatible device/OS combinations
-- Cydia icon is hidden (show hidden apps plist fail)
+- Cydia icon is hidden (set SBShowNonDefaultApps=YES in /User/Library/Preferences/com.apple.springboard.plist)
 - Respring button is panicky (you don't have to click it)

-## developer notes

-- system daemons are not being reloaded en masse after jailbreaking

 ## instructions